D0nw0r/DDNS-Updater/Readme.md

 The program runs a loop of fetching the Public IP on ipinfo.io and comparing it to the stored records of cloudflare.
 When there is a mismatch, a request for change is made.

+# Container support

+Docker and Docker Compose files are included for easy containerization.

 # TODO
 - Support for the user to select which record (default just uses record[0])